grscheller/neovim-notes/vimSpecificFeatures.md

 |  1   | 5    | 10  | text on line 5            |
 |  2   | 3    | 5   | moreRecentFile.txt        |

-Your current location in the jump list is allways 0.
+Your current location in the jump list is always 0.

 | Command      | Description                                 |
 |:------------:|:------------------------------------------- |